Bigghis/bigghis.github.io/_posts/2025-16-10-25-LLM-CHAT-LIKE-ME.md

 **Cleaning**: Filter out group chats (unless you want multiple personalities), infrequent contacts, automated messages, and non-text content.

 **Structuring**: When you chat with someone, there's typically a rapid back-and-forth exchange about a specific topic.
 Then hours might pass before you chat again about something completely different.
 To maintain logical coherence in the training data, we need to separate these distinct conversation segments.
-A good approach is to **group messages that occur within 5 minutes (turn window)** or more time apart of each other as part of the same conversational topic, while treating gaps longer than an hour as natural breaks between different discussions.
+A good approach is to **group messages that occur within 5 minutes (turn window)** or more time apart of each other as part of the same conversational topic, while **treating gaps longer than an hour as natural breaks between different discussions**.
 This will help the model learns to respond within context rather than mixing unrelated topics.

 **Formatting**: The dataset will be formatted using **OpenAI's chat template**, which is a widely-adopted standard format for conversational AI.
 Each conversation is structured as an array of messages with role assignments: **system** for context, **user** for the other person's messages, and **assistant** for your messages.
 Also include the **name** field to preserve who said what.